humont/Rainier/Technotes/SystemTableOrganization.markdown

 This contains key/value pairs such as `maxInteger` that can be useful.

-This may include subtables — for instance, it would be useful to place the standard http result codes in a table at `system.constants.httpResult`.
+This may include subtables — for instance, the standard http result codes live in a table at `system.constants.httpResultCode`.

 ## Environment: system.environment

 This contains information about the operating system and machine where Rainier is running.

-## Mounts: system.mounts

-This table includes information about files — suites, user data — that are mounted as part of the database.

 ## Errors: system.errors